-I’ve found tomato paste on sale for as little as 39 cents a can.
-Even accounting for the spices, oil and flour, we’re probably talking less than 2 cents per ounce.
+Even accounting for the spices, oil and flour, we’re probably talking no more than a few cents per ounce for homemade enchilada sauce.

-Bonus: Enchilada sauce freezes well.
+Bonus: It freezes well.
 Make a double batch.

 Generally, it isn’t cheaper to make your own peanut butter.
 That is, unless you use so little that a store-bought jar would become rancid before you could finish it.